 Words without thoughts never to heaven go.

-- Incest Is Relative: Hamlet is very squicked at the idea of his mother and his uncle doing the nasty.
+- Incest Is Relative: At the time of the setting, marrying your late husband's brother (ala Gertrude) would have been considered incest.
+The rest of the Danish court doesn't seem to care, but Hamlet is pretty squicked at the idea of his mother and his uncle doing the nasty.

 - Innocent Innuendo: Ophelia and Laertes, brother and sister, admonish each other to remain chaste.
 They probably don't mean to get as graphic as they do.
 Ophelia's going to keep her lock to herself, not open up her chaste treasure to Hamlet's unmastered importunity, while Laertes will keep his key to himself.

 - Insanity Defense: Played for all the creep-factor it's worth.Hamlet: Give me your pardon, sir: I've done you wrong;